adeo/mozaic-design-system/src/pages/magicUnit/code.md

 <hint type="dont">
     <hintitem dont="true">
-        Dont use an invalid multiplicator parameter : <code>magic-unit(0.6792)</code>. <br>The magic-unit function will throw an error and prevent the css compilation
+        Dont use an invalid multiplier parameter : <code>magic-unit(0.6792)</code>. <br>The magic-unit function will throw an error and prevent the css compilation
     </hintitem>
     <hintitem dont="true">
         Avoid using custom multiplications : <code>magic-unit*12</code>. <br> that way you can be sure to use an authorized value.